-The best part about this chocolate fudge sauce is that you can whip it up in less than 10 minutes!
-So simple to make and really great to have on hand.
-I like to keep a jar in my fridge at all times, because you just never know when you’ll need it.
+The best part about this thick chocolate fudge sauce is that you can whip it up with 5 ingredients in 10 minutes.
+I like to keep a jar in my fridge at all times to make ice cream sandwich cake or drizzle on easy homemade ice cream.

 Ingredients Needed